Howzat! Fans react to Spark Sport snagging cricket rights from Sky

 Kiwi cricket fans haven't been so riled up since the underarm bowling incident of 1981 - at least it feels that way.

-This morning, Spark Sport announced it had snatched the New Zealand Cricket from Sky TV after first securing the rights to the Rugby World Cup.
+This morning, Spark Sport announced it had snatched the New Zealand Cricket broadcast rights from Sky TV after first securing the rights to the Rugby World Cup.

 READ MORE: